Request Free, One-on-one Academic Assessment

 Personalized instruction in the comfort of your home

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Greenville students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Greenville students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Greenville District Curriculum Used in Our In-Home Tutoring Programs

 Students attending Bond County Community Unit School District learn according to the expectations laid out in the Illinois Learning Standards (ILS).
 The ILS uses frameworks for English Language Arts, Math, Science, Social Studies, World Languages, and many other subjects that detail the grade-by-grade learning path that students will be on The goal of Bond County CUSD is to provide a safe learning environment for students so that they feel motivated and empowered to set and strive for challenging educational goals and accomplish difficult things.
 In this way, students can gain confidence and self-esteem through positive accomplishments.

 We currently cover the following Greenville-area school district: Bond County Community Unit School District 2.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Greenville Tutor Today.